geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateControlMetadataASCAssessment.md

 0. Initially, set up the organization-specific policy customizable AzTS Solution in your local systems by following the steps mentioned [here](./SettingUpSolution.md).
 1. Copy _FeatureName_Template.json_ file from the ControlConfigurationExt folder and paste it in the same folder.
 Append "Ext" to the file name and save it.
 <br>    *For this scenario:*
 <br>    Copy the template file and paste it in the same ControlConfigurationExt folder.
-Rename and save it as StorageExt.json.
+Rename and save it as SubscriptionCoreExt.json.

-2. Copy the control metadata from the control array you wish to customize from the Base Control JSON file located in the ConfigurationProvider/ControlConfigurations/Services folder and paste it in the FeatureNameExt.json file (here StorageExt.json).
+2. Copy the control metadata from the control array you wish to customize from the Base Control JSON file located in the ConfigurationProvider/ControlConfigurations/Services folder and paste it in the FeatureNameExt.json file (in this case - SubscriptionCoreExt.json).
 <!-- 2.
 Keep only the controls in the control array which you wish to customize.
 Remove the remaining control instances from the feature file. -->
 3. For this scenario, make changes to the properties of the control so that the final JSON looks like the below:
     ``` JSON